myolivenca/getapi-prototype/README.md

 Run the project in a local server and open the /index.html

-There are too ajax files to test localy.
+There are too ajax files to test locally.
 Type "api/response.json" or "api/response.xml" in the input text field and choose the correct format.

 # FOR RUNNING TESTS